 Travel insurance can pay for car rental excess, which means you have one less thing to worry about during an already stressful time.
 Keep in mind this may come as an optional extra that you pay a little more for on your travel insurance.

 Domestic travel insurance won’t cover any doctor or hospital expenses.
 However, if you have a Medicare card, you’ll have access to subsidised healthcare all over Australia.
 As such, you don’t have to worry too much about medical expenses when travelling domestically.

 That said, Australian residents (except those who live in Queensland or Tasmania who have ambulance trips covered by their state governments) who don’t have ambulance cover may find themselves out of pocket in emergencies where they may have to call an ambulance.

 Standard domestic travel insurance policies generally don’t include cruise cover as a standard feature.
 However, it may be added as an extra for travellers specifically looking to go on a cruise holiday.
 This addition could be crucial, as Medicare and hospital insurance won’t cover medical expenses for any injuries or accidents sustained while on board a ship, and this applies to cruises within Australian waters, not just international waters.
 Additionally, having cruise cover will ensure that any claims for cancellation fees for delayed or cancelled cruises can be assessed.

 Retirement can be a great time to go on that Australian road trip, and seniors under 99 years of age can still be covered by travel insurance.
 While there may be reduced limits for Australians over 70, senior travellers can still have the peace of mind knowing some expenses such as delayed flights, lost luggage and activity cancellations may be covered.

 Every travel insurance policy has instances where you may not be covered.
 Common exclusions for domestic travel insurance policies are:

 Department of Infrastructure, Regional Development and Cities.
-Airline On Time Statistics – Monthly.
+Airline On Time Performance, 2019 Calendar Year Report.